jasminej113/ModernWebsite/README.md

 # ModernWebsite
-Modern style UI website with ability for a user to directly send an email inquiry through Gmail
+Modern style UI website with the ability for a user to directly send an email inquiry through Gmail